 The fair values of cash and cash equivalents, short term investments, amounts receivable, accounts payable and accrued liabilities, and joint venture partner deposits approximate their carrying values due to the short-term to maturities of these financial instruments.
 The carrying value of most marketable securities has been based on quoted market prices, a Level 1 measurement according to the fair value hierarchy.
 The Company has some marketable securities of non-public companies which have a Level 3 measurement according to the fair value hierarchy and the fair value has been based on the underlying company's specific valuations including most recently completed transactions, market feedback or other market sources that supports fair value.
-The carrying value of lease liabilities have a Level 2 measurement according to the fair value hierarchy and the fair value has been based on approximates fair value as the interest rates approximate market rates.
+The carrying value of lease liabilities have a Level 2 measurement according to the fair value as the interest rates approximate market rates.
 There were no transfers between fair value levels during the year.